 One telltale sign that bait is in your area are diving gulls and gannets that congregate.
 Sometimes, an area may look like a dead zone, but a move north or south brings a black curtain of birds with bass and blues underneath, an amazing sight.

-The three baits that appear near the end of our season are peanut bunker, sand eels, and sea herring.
+The three baits that appear near the end of our season are peanut and adult bunker, sand eels, and sea herring.
 If the ocean is relatively calm, look for peanut bunker moving in pods tight to the beach.
 Sand eels will take up residence on the sandbars and out to about 70 feet of water.
-In the boat, eels are easy to read on your fishfinder because they appear as large dark masses right near the bottom.
+In the boat, they are easy to read on your fishfinder because they appear as large dark masses right near the bottom.
 Sea herring are open-ocean baits that move inshore by the thousands around the first few weeks of December as the ocean temperature drops into the low-50-degree range.
-These baits bring some of the largest striped bass into our area, fish that can range from 20 to 35 pounds.
+These baits bring large bass into our area, fish that can range from 20 to 35 pounds.

 Small, wide-profile artificials also work well when the bass are feeding on peanut bunker.
-Small swimming plugs, poppers, and Tsunami Swim Shads in the 3- to 6-inch bunker design and pearl or chartreuse colors are all very effective.
-If you are tossing metals, the Hopkins Shorty, 1-ounce Kastmaster, ¾- to 1-ounce Krocodile, 1½-ounce Luhr-Jensen Cast Champ, and 2-ounce Crippled Herring are my picks.
+Small swimming plugs, poppers, and Tsunami Swim Shads in the 3- to 6-inch bunker pattern and pearl or chartreuse colors are all very effective.
+If you are tossing metals, the Hopkins Shorty, 1-ounce Kastmaster, ¾- to 1-ounce Krocodile, and 2-ounce Crippled Herring are my picks for their casting distance, baitfish-like profiles, and ability to sink quickly.

 When sand eels dominate the scene, jigging with light tackle is the norm.
 A diamond jig such as an A27, A47 or A67 (with or without a tail) will work just fine, though just about any piece of metal will get hit.
 When bluefish are in the area, I use diamond jigs so I don’t risk losing more expensive lures.